chartbeat-labs/textacy/docs/source/getting_started/installation.rst

 flexible; just follow `the instructions in its docs <https://spacy.io/docs/usage/models>`_, which also includes a list of `currently-supported languages and their models
 <https://spacy.io/usage/models#section-available>`_.

+Note: If you install specific versions of a given language's model data (e.g. "en_core_web_sm" instead of just "en"), you'll probably want to create a shortcut link to the standard two-letter form of the language so that it will work as expected with textacy's automatic language detection.

 ``textacy`` itself features convenient access to several datasets comprised of thousands of text + metadata records.
 Data can be downloaded via the ``.download()``